Webb's First Deep Field

-Webb's First Deep Field is the first operational image taken by the James Webb Space Telescope.
+Webb's First Deep Field is the first operational image taken by the James Webb Space Telescope (JWST).
 The deep-field photograph, which covers a tiny area of sky visible from the Southern Hemisphere, is centered on SMACS 0723, a galaxy cluster in the constellation of Volans.
 Thousands of galaxies are visible in the image, some as old as 13 billion years.
-The image is the highest-resolution image of the early universe ever taken.
+It is the highest-resolution image of the early universe ever taken.
 Captured by the telescope's Near-Infrared Camera (NIRCam), the image was revealed to the public by NASA on 11 July 2022.

 Background

 The James Webb Space Telescope is a space telescope operated by NASA and designed primarily to conduct infrared astronomy.
 Launched in December 2021, the spacecraft has been in a halo orbit around the second Sun–Earth Lagrange point (L2), about 1.5 e6km from Earth, since January 2022.
-At L2, the gravitational pull of the Sun equals the gravitational pull of the Earth, and the Earth and Sun remain co-aligned (as seen from that point) even as the Earth orbits the sun.
+At L2, the gravitational pull of the Sun combines with the gravitational pull of the Earth to produce an orbital period that matches Earth's, and the Earth and Sun remain co-aligned (as seen from that point) as the Earth and the spacecraft orbit the Sun together.

 Webb's First Deep Field was taken by the telescope's Near-Infrared Camera (NIRCam) and is a composite produced from images at different wavelengths, totalling 12.5 hours of exposure time.

 SMACS 0723 is a galaxy cluster visible from Earth's Southern Hemisphere, and has often been examined by Hubble and other telescopes in search of the deep past.

 Scientific results

-The image shows the galaxy cluster SMACS 0723 as it appeared 4.6 billion years ago, covering an area of sky with an angular size approximately equal to a grain of sand held at arm's length.
+The image shows the galaxy cluster SMACS 0723 as it appeared 4.6 billion years ago, covering an area of sky with an angular size of 2.4 arcminutes, approximately equal to a grain of sand held at arm's length.
 Many of the objects in the image have undergone notable redshift due to the expansion of space over the extreme distance traveled by the light radiating from them.
 The redshifts of nearly 200 of these objects have been measured to date, with the highest redshift measured at 8.498.

 The combined mass of the galaxy cluster acts as a gravitational lens, magnifying and distorting the images of much more distant galaxies behind it.
 Webb's NIRCam brought the distant galaxies into sharp focus, revealing tiny, faint structures that had never been seen before, including star clusters and diffuse features.